 -

-Christ’s Sacrifice and Baptism in Him - See: Traditional Catholic Prayers: January 1 is the Feast of the Circumcision - Eternal Faith & Beliefs « BellesHeures's Weblog The Epiphany is when the H...11 years ago
+Christ’s Sacrifice and Baptism in Him - See: Traditional Catholic Prayers: January 1 is the Feast of the Circumcision - Eternal Faith & Beliefs « BellesHeures's Weblog The Epiphany is when the ...11 years ago

 -